opencorenmr/opencorenmr-docs/blog/externalTrigger/extTrig.md

 # Waiting for external trigger

 8 Mar 2019 Revised by Kazuyuki Takeda
-(I do not remember the date in 2018) Kazuyuki Takeda

 - - -